apache/spark/docs/apache-airflow/plugins.rst

         flask_blueprints = []
         # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
 See example below
         appbuilder_views = []
-        # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
+        # A list of dictionaries containing kwargs for FlaskAppBuilder add_link.
 See example below
         appbuilder_menu_items = []
         # A callback to perform actions when airflow starts and the plugin is loaded.
         # NOTE: Ensure your plugin has *args, and **kwargs in the method definition